Temporary Building Closure: Please check back here for updates to this schedule.

 Visible mold in the form of black streaks has developed on the limestone exterior of Ellsworth Kelly’s Austin.
 This is a common occurrence on limestone buildings on the UT campus (the limestone on Austin came from a quarry in Alicante, Spain).
 Rainwater and moisture feed this mold.
 Working with an architectural conservator, the Blanton has tested materials that will safely remove the biological growth.
 Once the substance is removed and the stone is dry, a water-resistant coating will be applied to the exterior stone.

-This necessary conservation work on Austin requires us to close the building to the public for approximately two months.
-This closure is planned for September 7 – November 1, 2022 [these dates are subject to change].
+This necessary conservation work on Austin requires us to temporarily close the building to the public.

 In January 2015, the renowned American artist Ellsworth Kelly gifted to the Blanton the design concept for his most monumental work, a 2,715-square-foot stone building with luminous colored glass windows, a totemic wood sculpture, and fourteen black and white marble panels.
 Titled Austin, honoring the artist’s tradition of naming particular works for the places for which they are destined, the structure is the only building the artist designed, and will be his most lasting legacy.
 Envisioned by Kelly as a site for joy and contemplation, Austin is a cornerstone of the Blanton’s permanent collection and will enrich the lives of visitors from around the world.